AtenaHatta/Portfolio-Nextjs/README.md

 <br>

 <h2>🧐 Features</h2>
+💻 Performance: <br>
+　　As per the Lighthouse results, the Performance is at 100%, as is the SEO, Accessibility, and Best Practices.<br>
+　　By utilizing TypeScript and optimizing all images, it is possible to achieve a faster runtime processing speed.<br><br>

 🌗 Dark Mode: <br>
 　　The navigation bar contains a user-friendly Dark-Mode button.<br>
-　　All colors are inverted with a 100% filter<br><br>
+　　All colors are inverted with a 100% filter.<br><br>

 📕 Navigation bar: <br>
-　　The contents in the navigation bar <b>changes color for each currently positioned section</b> and indicates their location<br>
+　　The contents in the navigation bar <b>changes color for each currently positioned section</b> and indicates their location.<br>
 　　Pressing the table of contents <b>smoothly scrolls</b> and gently <b>fades-in</b> the content of the section.<br><br>

-💻 Performance: <br>
-　　Utilizing the Next.js app router and employing SSR to enhance initial load speed.<br>
-　　By utilizing TypeScript and optimizing all images, it is possible to achieve a faster runtime processing speed<br><br>

 🎨 Simplicity in color palette:<br>
 　　The design features a palette of black, white, gray, and purple, achieving a simple yet clear aesthetic. <br>